owise1/dialog/readme.md

 I'm not 100% sure how this should be designed but here are some thoughts:

 * Distributed & Decentralized - It should be easy to run your own conversation server and they should be able to locate each other.
 Size should not conern us.
-* Path-like structure - A good conversatino can take you anywhere, but the vast majority of them are pretty mundane.
+* Path-like structure - A good conversation can take you anywhere, but the vast majority of them are pretty mundane.
 I imagine a walk through the forest, where most will stick to the well-worn path, but there is always the possibility for the unexpected.
 * Dialogue - One-on-one conversations.
 There is the computer and you.
 * Retain Context - Wherever possible we should retain the location of the conversation, the original source, and context.
 * Human Input Only - Algorithms shouldn't be directly adding to the database.
-Using an algorithms to locate and input human-created conversations is fine.
+Using algorithms to locate and input human-created conversations is fine.

+### Maybe...

+* instead of blogging, some people might find it more fun/comfortable to use express themselves via a dialogue
+* like a wikipedia editor ruthlessly presiding over her area of expertise, we might have a conversation overlord maintaining all possible answers to "Wait, what?"